HabitatFramework/UserGuide/menus/menus.rst

 |zoom| Auto Zoom to selection
 -----------------------------

-An option to automatically zoom to the GIS features associated with an INCID in the active GIS layer whenever the INCID selection is changed using the HLU Tool.
+Options to automatically zoom to the GIS features associated with an INCID in the active GIS layer whenever the INCID selection is changed using the HLU Tool.
+Choices are 'Off', 'When out of view' and 'Always'.

 .. raw:: latex